 Garage door springs are an important part of an overhead door system.
 Whether you’re using an extension spring or a torsion spring, these parts help counterbalance the heavy weight of your garage door.
+Believe it or not, garage door springs actually do most of the lifting and lowering of the door; the opener just tells them what to do and when, and helps keep the door on track.
 Without a functioning spring, your garage door opener won’t work and you’ll have to operate the door manually.
-And if your garage door is extremely heavy, then it’s unlikely you’ll be able to use it at all!
+And if your garage door is extremely heavy, then it’s unlikely you’ll be able to use it at all.

 Garage Door Spring Maintenance for Overhead Doors

 Because garage door springs are made of metal, they can accrue rust and corrosion over time.
 One of the biggest reasons a garage door stops working is when home and business owners neglect to properly care for the springs.
 Depending on the type of spring you have, they’re typically rated to last between 10 to 30 years.
 But it’s not uncommon for them to fail within 5 years if not properly maintained.